 - Breast infection (mastitis)

 - Fatty lumps formed as a result of trauma

 - Some medicines can cause breast lumps

-- Certain conditions: Fibrocystic breasts; benign cysts; fibroadenomas; intraductal papillomas – most of these are types of hard or rubbery lumps in the milk ducts and surrounding breast tissue, strongly related to the menstrual cycle and hormone levels.
+- Certain conditions: Fibrocystic breasts; benign cysts; fibroadenomas; intraductal papillomas – most of these are types of hard or rubbery lumps in the milk ducts and surrounding breast tissue, strongly related to the menstrual cycle and A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. levels.

 Many of these are related to natural hormone cycle changes, with some women simply more susceptible to breast lumps than others.
 Sometimes lumps come and go in cycles or are more temporary due to injury, infection or medication.
 Benign breast lumps usually have smooth edges and will move around slightly when pushed against.
 They are often found in both breasts.

 What To Do If You Find A Breast Lump

 This is not to say that finding a lump, thickening or change in your breast of any kind is not serious.
 For anybody who finds a lump in their breast, that 20% chance that it could turn out to be cancerous is understandably enough to cause real anxiety… which is not actually a bad thing.
 That uncertainty should drive you to get any lump or change in your breast tissue—however slight—checked out by your doctor right away.

 It is always better to be told that everything is fine and to have your mind put at ease than to leave it too late, especially as the earlier breast cancer is detected and identified, the higher the chance of successful treatment.